We offer two internship options:

 Both of which involve working with our animal keeping sections on a voluntary basis.

-All those doing work placement with the Animal Sections must be at least 18 years old so our internships are best suited to those taking a gap-year between A-Levels / National Diploma and further studies, sandwich placements or those who have already graduated from university or college, preferably having studied in a related subject.
+All those doing work placement with the animal teams must be at least 18 years old so our Internships are best suited to those taking a gap-year between A-Levels / National Diploma and further studies, sandwich placements or those who have already graduated from university or college, preferably having studied in a related subject.

-We have 3 main restaurants – Bembé, June’s Pavilion and Manado Street Kitchen, selling a range of meals including pizza, pasta, deli sandwiches, gourmet burgers, fish & chips, and South-East Asian inspired rice and noodle dishes.
-We have a number of coffee shops and kiosks offering our own brand SHUKA coffee and a range of fresh sandwiches and cakes.
+Food & Beverage – we have 3 main restaurants – Bembé, June’s Pavilion and Manado Street Kitchen, selling a range of meals including pizza, pasta, deli sandwiches, gourmet burgers, fish & chips, and South-East Asian inspired rice and noodle dishes.
+We have a number of coffee shops and kiosks serving Fairtrade Miko Puro coffee and a range of fresh sandwiches and cakes.
 Finally we have The Oakfield, a contemporary pub in the heart of the zoo.

 Students will assist with the presentation of pre-wrapped food and drinks (e.g. sandwiches, salads, sweets etc.), and help with clearing tables, cleaning floors and dishwasher operation.
 Students will also have the opportunity to interact with our visitors and learn about the importance of good customer care.

 There will be some opportunity to observe skilled catering staff at work and learn about food storage and hygiene protocol.

 Retail – we have 3 main shops at the zoo – the main entrance shop, Madagascar Market Place and Manado Town.
 We also have a number of pop-up outlets across the site, as well as activities which include face painting, Handimals and remote boats.
 We sell a range of products including souvenir gifts, toys, clothing, books, jewellery and confectionery.